 View Agendas for Upcoming Variance Hearings

 Please note that some items may appear on the "Consent Calendar."
 These items are considered routine and may be granted by the Zoning Administrator.
-There is no separate discussion of consent items unless the Zoning Administrator, member of the public or staff so requests, in which event the matter is removed from the Consent Calendar and considered as a separate item at the hearing.
+There is no separate discussion of consent items unless the Zoning Administrator, member of the public or staff so requests, in which event the matter is removed from the Consent Calendar and will be moved to the Regular Calendar in the Agenda.

 After all of the testimony is submitted, the Zoning Administrator will consider the evidence, deliberate, and either make a decision, take the matter under advisement, or continue the matter in order for additional information to be presented.

 No decision is final until a Variance Decision Letter is issued.
 Due to the overwhelming number of Variance cases, decision letters may take up to 2 months to complete from the date of the hearing.
 The Zoning Administrator's action (to grant or deny) a variance application may be appealed to the Board of Appeals within 10 days of the date of the Decision Letter.
 For more information on how to file an appeal, please contact the Board of Appeals in person at 1650 Mission Street, Suite 304, call (415) 575-6880, or visit the San Francisco Board of Appeals website.

 Each hearing ends with public comment, at which time members of the public may address the Zoning Administrator for up to 3 minutes on items of interest to the public that are within the subject matter jurisdiction of the Zoning Administrator, except agenda items.
 With respect to agenda items, your opportunity to address the Zoning Administrator will be afforded when the item is reached during the meeting.

 Audio Recordings of Variance Hearings (dating back to June 2010) are available here.